ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 !!! warning "Sentinel-1C acquisitions not yet supported"

-    ISCE2 software, which is used for processing ARIA-S1-GUNW products, does not currently support processing SLCs acquired by the newly launched Sentinel-1C platform.
-Until the software package is updated, users will not be able to submit ARIA-S1-GUNW jobs that include Sentinel-1C acquisitions for On Demand processing.
+    The code used for processing ARIA-S1-GUNW products does not currently support processing SLCs acquired by the Sentinel-1C platform.
+Until the code has been updated to use the newest version of ISCE2, users will not be able to submit ARIA-S1-GUNW jobs that include Sentinel-1C acquisitions for On Demand processing.

 ### ARIA Frame IDs